Clinical Research Toolbox

 Planning can help prevent challenges and delays.
 Dedicate significant time to designing and project managing your study: clearly articulate your objectives, hypothesis, and how you will meet these objectives.
 Seeking expert advice on the activities listed will prevent your project from facing costly delays.

-Only CTN+ Investigators, Postdoctoral fellows, and their research staff can access the CTN+’s Scientific Core and National Centre research services.
-For information about the requirements to join the CTN+, click here.
+Only CTN+ Researchers, Postdoctoral Fellows, and their research staff can access the CTN+’s Think Tank and National Centre research services.

 Project Development

-The next four sections apply to anyone developing a research project.
-The CTN can be consulted for advice and provide services to our investigators.
+The next four sections apply to anyone developing a clinical research project.
+The CTN+ provides support services to our researchers to help make their research a reality.

 If your research question is too broad, you will have difficulty designing a focused study to answer your hypothesis.
 If it’s too narrow, you will have difficulty finding appropriate participants.

 Engaging your research population during grant or project development is now required by most funders.
 Refining your idea with the community will give you a pragmatic view on the applicability and feasibility of your research.
-The Community Engaged Research Practice can help researchers successfully engage with community members.
+Engaging with the CTN community-centered Knowledge Mobilization Hub helps researchers successfully engage with community members.

 Seek experts who will provide you with advice and review your proposal.
 Find out if your institution will assist with project/grant development.